2345OO5432/51nod-1/README.md

 # 51nod
-Valuable answer to the 51nod(online judge)
+My valuable answer to the 51nod(online judge) in my opinion.